AbdurRabSiddiqui/AI-IMAGE-FILTER-WEBASM-NODEJS/README.md

 ## Notes & Limitations

 - Fast Neural Style models expect 224×224 inputs; letterboxing avoids stretch but reduces raw detail.
 We crop the padding and upscale the output for display.
-- For higher fidelity and arbitrary styles, consider upgrading to AdaIN or WCT2 (content + style image) ONNX.

 ## License